cecdelr/FreeCodeCamp/Local Weather API/README.md

 >Displays the weather and temperature at user's current location

-Check out live version on [CodePen](http://codepen.io/cecdelr/pen/GqwaBy)!
+Check out the live version on [CodePen](http://codepen.io/cecdelr/pen/GqwaBy)!